stassop/flutter_hero_page_route/README.md

 ## Route Transition Basics

-To [switch to a new route](https://flutter.dev/docs/cookbook/navigation/navigation-basics), we use the `Navigator.push()` method passing either `MaterialPageRoute`, which uses a platform-specific animation, or `PageRouteBuilder` which allows more [refined control](https://flutter.dev/docs/cookbook/animation/page-route-animation) of how page transition takes place.
+To [switch to a new route](https://flutter.dev/docs/cookbook/navigation/navigation-basics), we normally use the `Navigator.push()` method passing either `MaterialPageRoute`, which uses a platform-specific animation, or `PageRouteBuilder` which allows more [refined control](https://flutter.dev/docs/cookbook/animation/page-route-animation) of how page transition takes place.

+In this case, however, we want to leverage a [Hero animation](https://flutter.dev/docs/cookbook/navigation/hero-animations) to create a page transition, while retaining full control of the animation easing curve and timing.
+We also want our `FloatingActionButton` to morph into the new page instead of the page just popping up on screen.